mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ### Built-in `sx` from the core

-If you are already using the Material-UI's `styled()` wrapper, the easiest way to support the `sx` prop on your custom components is to use the `experimentalStyled()` utility that comes from `@material-ui/core/styles` for creating your custom components.
+If you're already using Material-UI's `styled()` wrapper, the easiest way to support the `sx` prop in your custom components is to use the `experimentalStyled()` utility that comes from `@material-ui/core/styles`.
 Here is an example of how it can be used:

 {{"demo": "pages/system/advanced/ExperimentalStyledDemo.js", "defaultCodeOpen": true}}